tariqshaban/algorithm-comparator/README.md

     ├── providers
     │   │── data_acquisition_provider       <- Static methods which handles data acquisition and tranformation.
     │   │── data_manifest_provider          <- Static final attributes which informs any functionality of the excepted data to be received.
+    │   │── plots_provider                  <- Static methods which perform the plotting functionality.
     │   └── non_parametric_tests_provider   <- Static methods which handles implementing nonparametric tests the transformed data.
     │
     └── main                                <- Acts as a sandbox for methods invocation